paxbun/mnist-fpga/README.md

 ## How to build and launch

+### Install vcpkg

+`mnist-fpga` has a dependency on [HDF5](https://www.hdfgroup.org/), which is configured with [Vcpkg](https://github.com/microsoft/vcpkg).
+Please follow the Vcpkg installation guide and install HDF5 using Vcpkg.

 ### Clone including all submodules

 This repo has dependencies on other repos.
 To clone this repo including all submodules, Type the following command: